capactio/website/docs/example/rocketchat-installation.md

    capact action status rocketchat
    ```

-1. Open the RocketChat UI using the **host** value from the previous step.
+1. Open the Rocket.Chat UI using the **host** value from the previous step.

     ![rocketchat](./assets/rocket-chat.png)

 🎉 Hooray!
-You now have your own RocketChat instance installed.
+You now have your own Rocket.Chat instance installed.
 Be productive!

-### Validate RocketChat high availability setup
+### Validate Rocket.Chat high availability setup

 > **NOTE**: The following steps are optional.
 In this tutorial we used AWS EKS Capact installation and all instructions will be based on this setup.

-Now, let's validate the high-availability setup for the RocketChat.
+Now, let's validate the high-availability setup for the Rocket.Chat.

 #### Non-disruptive tests

-Here we are simulating maintenance actions which should not disrupt RocketChat.
+Here we are simulating maintenance actions which should not disrupt Rocket.Chat.
 Non-disruptive actions for example are:

-* Rolling update of RocketChat.
+* Rolling update of Rocket.Chat.
 * Scheduled Node maintenance where pods are evicted from the node.
 * Rescheduling pod to another node.

-1. List RocketChat pods
+1. List Rocket.Chat pods

    ```bash
    kubectl get pod -l app.kubernetes.io/name=rocketchat